See our privacy notice

 Employee wellbeing is important at any time of the year, with more and more attention being focused on how employers approach their strategy.
 Many offices run group yoga sessions, some offer 1-2-1 counselling, others provide access to a gym.

 In this new climate where ‘social distancing’ means more than working from home once a week to get some ‘extra focus time’, we’re sharing some of the methods we’re using to boost productivity and keep morale high, here at Blackhawk Network.
+We're still working from home for the time being and even when our UK offices re-open, most of our staff will continue to work from home for the majority of the week.

 In times like this where we need to adapt to an ever-changing situation, it’s important to remember that coming together in solidarity has never been more vital.
-Although we can’t get together in person, keeping the flow of communication open, transparent and frequent is something that all employers must encourage.
+Although we can’t easily get together in person, keeping the flow of communication open, transparent and frequent is something that all employers must encourage.

 First up, our employees are making an effort to use video conferencing facilities.
 We have more than one great tool for this already, thanks to our need for cross-continent communication on a daily basis.
 Now that we’re at home, we’ve turned to these tools as the natural replacement for what would be face-to-face meetings.

 When joining a call, it’s easy to switch the camera off, but studies from Lifesize show that 31% of users say that video communication helps them to connect with their customers, clients or partners more easily.
-The study also revealed that those taking part in a video call are less likely to multi-task; therefore, you get some real engagement when you’re trying to conduct your ‘business as usual’ in these strange times.
+The study also revealed that those taking part in a video call are less likely to multi-task; therefore, you get some real engagement when you’re trying to conduct your ‘business as usual’ in unusual times.

 Time Management Ninja explains the power of face-to-face meetings and the reasons that making an effort to turn the camera on really will make a difference to your results.